 Casula et al.1 have described a useful technique for augmenting the pulmonary veins with donor pericardium when the left atrial cuff is found to be inadequate.
 This method can be used to create a cuff even when the superior and inferior pulmonary veins are completely separated.
 A running 5-0 polypropylene suture is placed around each vein orifice to tack the intima to the pericardium, thereby creating a “neoatrial cuff.”
 Scissors are used to trim the newly created pericardial cuff and separate it from the other hilar structures.
 This pericardial cuff substitutes for donor atrium in the atrial anastomosis.
 Alternatively, donor superior vena cava or redundant donor pulmonary artery can be used for the reconstruction if there is inadequate pericardial tissue.

 The bifurcation of the pulmonary artery always should be taken with the lung graft at the time of procurement.
-Even when a heart transplant is planned from the same donor, dividing the pulmonary artery at the distal extent of the main trunk proximal to the bifurcation leaves ...
+Even when a heart transplant is planned from the same donor, dividing the pulmonary artery at the distal extent of the main trunk ...